CLICK HERE for a map to all current billboard locations!

 Local artists in Lee County are making our community a better place by elevating the caliber of originality, talent and culture that exists here.
-Help us create more art for more people by submitting your work to be displayed on billboards throughout southwest Florida, transforming advertising space into public art for and by our talented local artists!
+Our Art Lives Here campaign creates more art for more people by displaying artwork on billboards throughout southwest Florida, transforming advertising space into public art for and by our talented local artists!

 Art Lives Here is made possible by Alliance season sponsor Carter Outdoor.